nattog/vials/README.md

     - kill echo
 * **Q** - binary input, tap for 1, tap twice for 0
 * **R** - trim binary sequence at index

+## saving / loading
+vials saves the sequence data each time the sequencer is stopped. on selecting vials, it automatically loads where you left off.

+## vague ideas for the future
+grid view for saving/loading patterns / psets add new sequencer directions